sklise/devise-capturable/README.md

 ## Flow

-When using this gem, you'll replace the normal user registration and login form with the Janrain user registration widget.
-The login / registration flow will be as follows:
+This gem will replace the normal Devise registration and sessions forms with the Janrain user registration widget.
+The flow is as follows.

 * User clicks a login link
 * User is presented with the user registration widget and either registers or logs in